 These courses must include a plan for how student achievement of the approved Communication in the Major learning outcomes will be assessed.

-All instructors teaching Communication in the Major courses must complete a workshop coordinated by the Center for Academic Excellence and Student Engagement.
+All instructors teaching Communication in the Major courses must complete a workshop coordinated by the Center for Inclusive Teaching and Learning.

 Communication in the Major courses should have sufficiently small enrollments so that students will receive adequate personal feedback, from both instructors and their peers, on their communication skills.